-98. The concept of a MOA for adverse health outcomes evolved over several decades but was formalised into a framework for chemical risk assessment by the International Programme on Chemical Safety (Boobis et al, 2006; 2008; Meek et al, 2018; Sonich-Mullin et al., 2001).
+107. The concept of a MOA for adverse health outcomes evolved over several decades but was formalised into a framework for chemical risk assessment by the International Programme on Chemical Safety (IPCS) (Boobis et al, 2006; 2008; Meek et al, 2018; Sonich-Mullin et al., 2001).
 In addition to providing guidance on how to establish a MOA, based on weight of evidence, the framework also provides a systematic approach to assess the qualitative and quantitative relevance of a MOA to humans.
 A MOA comprises a sequence of events responsible for a toxicological effect of a test substance.
 The events are those considered "key" (i.e. necessary and measurable) for the MOA.

-99. While it is often difficult, and sometimes not possible, to assess the causal relationship between exposure to a chemical substance and adverse health outcomes in human populations (see above for details), the key events in a MOA provide a feasible approach to assess weight of evidence for causality in human epidemiology studies.
+108. While it is often difficult, and sometimes not possible, to assess the causal relationship between exposure to a chemical substance and adverse health outcomes in human populations (see Section 3.1), the key events in a MOA provide a feasible approach to assess weight of evidence for causality in human epidemiology studies.
 Thus, a MOA and its associated key events provide a powerful bridge between experimental studies (in animals, in vitro or in silico) and observations in human populations.

-100. Mode of action-human relevance assessment comprises a number of well-defined steps.
+109. Mode of action-human relevance assessment comprises a number of welldefined steps addressing key questions.

 - Is there a substance related adverse effect (adverse outcome) in an experimental system?
 This requires considerations of study quality, consistency and weight of evidence as described above. - Is there sufficient evidence in experimental studies to establish a MOA for this adverse effect?
 This requires assessment of weight of evidence using considerations modified from those proposed by Bradford Hill. - If so, is it possible that the MOA would be operative in humans?
 This requires qualitative consideration of the biology underlying the key events.
-For example, does a key event depend on a biological process operating only in the experimental species, with no functional equivalent in humans? - If it is considered possible that a MOA would be operative in humans, considering kinetic and dynamic differences, how probable is it that the MOA would be operative in humans?
+For example, does a key event depend on a biological process operating only in the experimental species, with no functional equivalent in humans? - If it is considered possible that a MOA could be operative in humans, i.e. there is no qualitative reason why not, how probable is it that this would occur?
 This requires a quantitative concordance analysis of the key events in the experimental animals and in humans (or human-derived systems, such as isolated cells). - If it is not possible to dismiss human relevance of a MOA, how can qualitative and quantitative information on the key events be used to inform the risk assessment, for example in the choice of uncertainty factors.